BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 **Pruned Testnet.** This is just the last 550 blocks of Testnet ... because the Testnet blockchain is pretty big now too.

 **Private Regtest.** This is Regression Testing Mode, which lets you run a totally local Bitcoin server.
 It allows for even more in-depth testing.
 There's no pruning needed here, because you'll be starting from scratch.
-This is a very different setup, and so is covered near the end of this tutorial.
+This is a very different setup, and so is covered in [Appendix 3](A3_0_Using_Bitcoin_Regtest.md).